Effects Of Surgery On A Warming Planet: Can Anesthesia Go Green?

 It's early morning in an operating theater at Providence Hospital in Portland, Ore.
 A middle-aged woman lies on the operating table, wrapped in blankets.
 Surgeons are about to cut out a cancerous growth in her stomach.

-But first, an anesthesiologist — Dr. Brian Chesebro — puts her under by placing a mask over her face.
+But first, anesthesiologist Brian Chesebro puts her under by placing a mask over her face.

 "Now I'm breathing for her with this mask," he says.
 "And I'm delivering sevoflurane to her through this breathing circuit."

 Sevoflurane is one of the most commonly used anesthesiology gases.
 The other big one is desflurane.
-There are others too, like nitrous oxide, commonly known as laughing gas.
+There are others, too, like nitrous oxide, commonly known as laughing gas.

-Whatever gas they get, a patient breathes it in — but only about 5% is actually metabolized.
+Whichever gas patients get, they breathe it in — but only about 5% is actually metabolized.
 The rest is exhaled.
 And to make sure the gas doesn't knock out anyone else in the operating room, it's sucked into a ventilation system.

 And then?
 It's vented up and out through the roof, to mingle with other greenhouse gases.